-Grade Course Performance Descriptors Α Excellent achievement.
+Grade Course Performance Descriptors A Excellent achievement.
 The student demonstrates an extensive knowledge and understanding of psychology and the role it plays in understanding human behaviour analyses alternatives and evaluates human behaviour initiates, plans and implements action research using autonomous learning skills. В A high level of achievement.
-The student demonstrates thorough knowledge and understanding of the nature of psychology and the role it plays in understanding human behaviour describes and accounts for patterns in human behaviour analyses research data to pose and answer relevant questions с A substantial achievement.
-The student recognises and describes the nature of psychology and the role it plays in understanding human behaviour. uses research skills to record and communicate relevant information about human behaviour.
-D A satisfactory achievement.
-The student recognises and describes the role of psychology in understanding human behaviour locates and gathers information about people and their behaviour E An elementary achievement.
+The student demonstrates thorough knowledge and understanding of the nature of psychology and the role it plays in understanding human behaviour describes and accounts for patterns in human behaviour analyses research data to pose and answer relevant questions C A substantial achievement.
+The student D A satisfactory achievement.
+The student recognises and describes the role of psychology in understanding human behaviour locates and gathers information about people and their behaviour Е An elementary achievement .
 The student has a basic knowledge and understanding of human behaviour has achieved some of the skills of the course but requires guidance to locate and present information as part of a research project N THE STUDENT FAILED TO MEET ONE OF THESE REQUIREMENTS: They did not a) follow the course developed by NESA apply themselves with diligence and sustained effort to set tasks and experiences provided in the course b) achieve some or all of the course outcomes